 After setting up a limited company, one of your priorities should be to open a business bank account.

-Whilst this is not a legal obligation (a common misconception), it is recommended, as it helps you keep your personal finances separate from your business finances, which will be extremely helpful when it comes to doing your accounts.
+Whilst this is not a legal obligation, it is strongly recommended, as it helps you keep your personal finances separate from your business finances, which will be extremely helpful when it comes to doing your accounts.

 You’ll probably come across the acronym ‘IBAN’ when researching different business bank account providers.
 In this post, we’re going to explain exactly what an IBAN is.
 Let’s get started.